About Tej Kohli

 A lifelong interest in technology started when Tej Kohli graduated in Electrical Engineering from the Indian Institute of Technology Kanpur in 1980.
-In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.
+In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements in developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.

 His passion for deep tech has driven Tej to focus the investments of Kohli Ventures into growth-stage ventures in machine learning, robotics, smart sensors, and other enabling technologies of the artificial intelligence economy.
 In 2019 he committed over $100m committed to the ‘Rewired’ AI and robotics-focused venture studio and into the Rewired.GG esports venture fund.

 Tej Kohli seeks to make impact investments that can have a humanitarian as well as a commercial impact.
 Social impact is a key element of the investment calculus that is used by Kohli Ventures to assess new opportunities.
 In 2015 Tej Kohli backed a renewable energy company in South East Asia that provided off-grid solar products to bring clean and renewable devolved power generation to thousands of poor homes in rural India and Africa; exiting in 2017.

 Tej Kohli is also the lead backer of Detraxi, a US-based biotechnology company that has developed a proprietary solution that could solve some major global health challenges.
-The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation and regenerative medicine.
-The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licenced into China.
+The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation, and regenerative medicine.
+The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licensed in China.